How to Downsize for Full-Time Travel

 If and when you decide to keep traveling, then you can come back and get rid of more things.

-Going all-in and living full-time as a nomad
+Type 2: Going all-in and living full-time as a nomad

-If you’re planning on being a full-time nomad for more than a year, I recommend getting rid of as many things as you can.
-Including furniture!
 Usually what happens is people find out they LOVE traveling and want to keep doing it, and then they remember they have a huge storage unit of stuff back home that’s going to rack up more fees.
+Then they have to plan a return trip and spend time going through their stuff again, and it’s very annoying.

 Just get rid of it at the start and when you decide to settle down again a few years from now, you can get new things.

-What to get rid of?
+What should you get rid of?

 Some ideas for what to dump: